MetaStag/MetaStag/readme.md

   - [ ] Make a full-fledged line editor (led doesn't have all the features) 🗒️
   - [ ] Make a game with RPG Maker 🎮
   - [ ] Do some GBA programming 🎮
+  - [ ] Chip8 Emulator (might be too hard but worth a try :/
   - [ ] TUI dev
-  - [ ] Learn GUI dev using gtk or something else and make a Music Player 🎵

 **Distros I want to try 💻:**
   - [x] P̸o̸p̸O̸S (had problems with sysdboot) Linux Mint